2022 tax tables

 Here’s a few updates to get you started:

 A tax bracket is a range of incomes subject to a certain tax rate, which is determined by your filing status and taxable income for the year.
-The Internal Revenue Service (IRS) makes adjustments every year and has announced changes that will be applied in the 2022 tax season (which will be filed in 2023).
+The Internal Revenue Service (IRS) makes adjustments every year, so it’s possible your tax bracket will change between this tax year (which is based on your 2022 income) and the 2023 tax year (which will be filed in 2024).
+We’re going to cover the tax brackets for 2022 and the changes coming in 2023.
 Your specific situation may not be straightforward, but a tax professional can help you determine your tax bracket.

-Here’s a look at how the federal tax brackets stack up this tax season, based on 2021 income and filing status:
+Here’s a look at how the federal tax brackets stack up this tax filing season, based on 2022 income and filing status:

 Single filers